slopezpereyra/slopezpereyra.github.io/_posts/2023-05-10-TheDreamWithDylanThomasWorks.md

 typical brick house.
 The day was gray and cold.
 Nextly, we were inside. $F$ and I had different bedrooms.
 While he wasn’t in his bedroom (taking a shower?)
 I went to see what he had there.
-I found, upon an old brown trunk, a massive black volume entitled The complete poems of Dylan Thomas.
+I found, upon an old brown trunk, a massive black volume entitled *The complete poems of Dylan Thomas*.
 It was very black —indeed, its blackness was its most outstanding feature, and its pages, worn by time, displayed the distinct hue of what is truly ancient.
 I opened the book and saw it was a bilingual edition, with Spanish translations accompanying each poem in